Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 4. Why does Spec CI not replace the Verifier?

-5. What must judgment.md contain for a dispute to be repeatable?
+5. What must judgment.md contain so that the dispute can be repeated?

-1. Why can manual_review_floor not be zeroed even with good KPIs?
+6. Why can manual_review_floor not be zeroed out even with good KPIs?

-2. What makes token_health more useful than a simple count of spent tokens?
+7. What makes token_health more useful than a simple count of tokens spent?

-5. Which antipattern from Part 12 most often destroys your package?
+10. Which antipattern from part 12 most often breaks your package?

-Score the package out of 30 points.
-Five categories of 6 points each reflect the five pillars of production SDD: fact provenance, verifiability, dispute resolution, constraint maintenance, and package clarity.
-Equal weight means that one strong category does not compensate for a weak one, and within each category 6 items cover typical blind spots without excessive detail.
+Grade the package out of 30 points.
+Five categories of 6 points each reflect the five pillars of production SDD: provenance of the fact, its verifiability, dispute resolution, holding the limiters, and package clarity.
+Equal weight means that one strong category does not compensate for a weak one, and within each category the 6 points cover typical blind spots without over-detail.

 • 1: genealogy.md links the requirement to at least two sources;